hyberbin/J-Excel/README.md

 To support the export of similar curriculum structure type cross table.<br/>
 Support for Internationalization.<br/>
 Don't write a configuration file.<br/>
+Use the adapter pattern, data import and export support arbitrary types, users can also write your own adapter custom data types!<br/>
 Example please refer to: test package.<br/>
 <br/>
 <br/>